onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 ## Tapescript

-new headway elementary fourth edition by Liz and John's sores plus CD published and copyright Oxford University Press 2011
+new headway elementary, fourth edition, by Liz and John  Soars, class CD, published and copyright Oxford University Press 2011

 ## Unit 1 You and me